Maria Branwell: Later life

 Maria was buried on 22 September 1821 at Haworth.
 William Morgan performed the burial ceremony.

 Works

 The only work besides letters that Maria wrote was the essay "The Advantages of Poverty, In Religious Concerns."
 The essay can be found in the book Life and Letters by Clement Shorter.
+The essay can also be found with surviving letters in the appendix of Wright 2021.